-Handing over an issue from one Jira assignee to another is more than pushing ‘assign’, changing the assignee, and hope for the best.
-A proper handover requires that the person who is receiving the Jira issue, knows the requirements and is able to commit.
+Handing over an issue from one Jira assignee to another is more than pushing ‘assign’, changing the assignee, and hoping for the best.
+A proper handover requires that the person who is receiving the Jira issue knows the requirements and is able to commit.

-With the flexibility of Jira, you can configure many different assignment approaches, such as:
+With the flexibility of Jira, you can configure many assignment approaches, such as:

 - Throwing it over the wall